obrunet/obrunet.github.io/_posts/2019-06-11-simulation.md

 ---
-title: "Is reality real ?"
+title: "Is Reality Real?
+The Simulation Argument"
 date: 2019-06-11
 categories:
   - Neuroscience
 tags: [Neuroscience, Kurzgesagt]
 header:
-  image: "/images/banner_neuroscience.png"
+  image: "/images/banner_neuro.png"
 excerpt: "How to be sure that we aren't living in a simulation?"
 mathjax: "true"
 ---

 This idea is not new...
 Many scientists and experts have aldready discussed the fact that we're probably living in a simulation.
-Just one moment, can you image that ?
+Just one moment, can you image that?
 Everything you see, you do, you feel... would be in only 0 and 1.
-That sounds incredible but i'm serious.
+That sounds incredible but think about it seriously .

 If i'm not wrong, from everything i've red so far, no one is really sure that we aren't living in a virtual world.
 Untill now, many studies have been conducted on this topic: it hasn't been scientifically proven that we are living in a virtual world or either in a real one.